Create Projects and Deploy to Cloud

 To create a project from an existing Medusa application:

-2. In the Repository step, authenticate with your GitHub account if you haven't already.
+- In the GitHub section of the project-creation page, authenticate with your GitHub account if you haven't already.

 You'll move forward to the Configure step.